 According to Yello, the average time-to-hire across all industries is around 3 to 4 weeks.
 That’s a whole month of waiting!
 Speeding up this process in any way without sacrificing quality is sure to improve the candidate experience.
 Show candidates that you value their application and their time.

-To achieve this, consider one-way interviews.
+To achieve this, consider virtual interviews.
 This interview format speeds up the time-to-hire by several days and offers a superior overall candidate experience in the process.
 Plus, they’re rather simple to implement.
 A recruiter records their end of an interview.
 This is then delivered to potential hundreds of candidates.
 These candidates, in turn, reply at a time of their convenience, allowing recruiters to effectively interview hundreds of candidates overnight.

 The whole process allows recruiters to automate scheduling entirely while interviewing more candidates.
 What’s more, when these candidates have returned their interviews, recruiters can screen each in as little as 5 minutes while multitasking on other important tasks, increasing speed and efficiency.